TheUsualSubsets/mApper/README.md

   Fork the repo to your github.com account.
 Clone to your local machine.

-  Install dependencies and start local server (from command-line):
+  Install dependencies and start local server (from command-line).
+You must have an instance of mongod running in the background.
+Please see Tasks to seed database with initial locations.

 ```
 cd mApper